By Court Koenning

 When real victims are denied their rightful compensation because lawyers get greedy it layers tragedy on tragedy.

-Koenning is with Citizens Against Lawsuit Abuse.
+Court Koenning is president of Citizens Against Lawsuit Abuse of Houston.